mrchrisster/mister_plex/README.md

 - Copy the url of the xml into mister plex script

 ## Notes
 - mplayer is not compiled with SSL.
-On your Plex server under Settings -> Network make sure Secure connections are set to preferred.
+On your Plex server, make sure Settings -> Network -> Secure connections are set to preferred.
 - Currently only tested with CRT in 320x240 mode
 - Change settings in mister_plex.sh to enable HDMI mode
 - Please let me know if it works for HDMI